 Pet Insurance for Older Cats and Dogs with Pre-Existing Conditions

 Older pets are more likely to have a medical history and need pre-existing cover, but you may face restrictions on some plans as a function of their age.
-For example, of the plans mentioned above for pre-existing conditions, Bought By Many and Lifetime Pet Cover have no age restrictions and should offer cover regardless of your pet's age.
+For example, of the plans mentioned above for pre-existing conditions, Bought By Many, Lifetime Pet Cover and Scratch & Patch have no age restrictions and should offer cover regardless of your pet's age.
 VetsMediCover will consider pets up to age 8 for new policies—once your pet is covered, however, you should be able to keep renewing past the age of 8.

 |Pre-Existing Condition Pet Insurance for Older Pets||Upper Age Limit|